 Asbestos is a type of fibrous mineral that comprises thin, needle-like fibers.
 Naturally found in rocks and soil, asbestos has been incorporated into a variety of utilities, textiles, and household items, including insulation, shingles, and vinyl tiling.
 When asbestos is damaged or broken down, it releases its thin fibers in the form of microscopic particles that can easily be inhaled.
 With enough exposure, the asbestos fibers can accumulate in the lungs, causing damage to tissues and increasing your risk of lung cancer, particularly mesothelioma.
 High asbestos exposure is most common among people who consistently work directly with asbestos, like in insulation and shipbuilding.
 Most modern homes have reduced their asbestos usage, but older buildings may still pose a high risk of asbestos exposure.

 So is lung cancer genetic?
 It’s hard to say.
 Genetics and heredity can affect the risk of developing lung cancer, but more research is necessary to conclusively determine the connection.
+You might be able to control the cancer risk through a few factors like limiting smoking, which accounts for the most lung cancer cases, even if you aren’t a smoker but may around smoke often.
 If you’re worried about the development of lung cancer and if you have a hereditary risk, genetic testing can help determine if you are at risk for lung cancer.
-The sooner you are diagnosed, the sooner you can determine the best course for treatment.
+Cancer screening can be essential to detect the early stages of lung cancer.
+The sooner you are diagnosed, the sooner you can determine the best course for treatment and cancer care.
+You can also visit the Immunity Therapy Center to find alternative options for treating lung cancer, breast cancer, ovarian cancer, and more that may not be as damaging as chemotherapy or radiation therapy.

 At Immunity Therapy Center, our goal is to provide objective, updated, and research-based information on all health-related topics.
 This article is based on scientific research and/or other scientific articles.
 All information has been fact-checked and reviewed by Dr. Carlos Bautista, a Board Certified Medical Doctor at Immunity Therapy Center.
 All information published on the site must undergo an extensive review process to ensure accuracy.
 This article contains trusted sources with all references hyperlinked for the reader's visibility.